TL;DR: What Authorization to Operate (ATO) Means

 What Is Required for an ATO?

 Obtaining an ATO involves a structured, but flexible process defined by the Risk Management Framework (RMF).
-(ATO) documentation requirements must demonstrate the system’s security measures, risk management strategies, and compliance with federal standards.
+ATO documentation requirements must demonstrate the system’s security measures, risk management strategies, and compliance with federal standards.
 For an authorization to operate (ATO) example, the Centers for Medicare & Medicaid Services (CMS) require the following Tier 1 documentation:

 - System Security and Privacy Plan (SSPP)